Dtphelan1/comp20-dphelan/README.md

         - A website that presents lyrics on a screen in sync with words in a music video.

+        - A website that tries to (read: fails to) parse JSON data from a website with a different origin.

+        - A Marauder's Map inspired website that displays the locations of a variery of different students and characters.

         - More to come!